kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-09-reviews-ratings/63-add-review-for-bootcamp.md

         );
     }

-    // We now have the bootcampId attached to the req.body const review = await Review.create(req.body);
+    // We now have the bootcampId and user id attached to the req.body const review = await Review.create(req.body);

     return res.status(201).json({